envmetagen/metabinkit/README.md

     - If the lowest common ancestor is at the species rank, this will be the final bin, otherwise carry over to genus-level binning.
  6. Binning at genus, family and above_family ranks.
 For each rank:
     - Apply only to queries that were not already binned at previous rank.
-    - Remove alignments below the respective %identity threshold;`--Genus`,`--Family`,`--AboveF`.
+    - Remove alignments below the respective %identity threshold;`-G, --Genus`,`-F, --Family`,`-A, --AboveF`.
     - Remove alignments below the respective "Top" %identity threshold;`--TopGenus`,`--TopFamily`,`--TopAF`.
     - For each query, get the lowest common ancestor of all alignments passing the filters.
     - If the lowest common ancestor is at the respective binning rank, consider complete, otherwise carry over to the next binning.
     - For the final, above_family, binning, report the lowest common ancestor, regardless of the rank.
- 7. The output is saved in file specified by `--out` and comprises the columns:
+ 7. The output is saved in file specified by `-o, --out` and comprises the columns:
     - `qseqid`: id of the query sequence
     - `pident`: the maximum %identity of alignments used to generate the lowest common ancestor
     - `min_pident`: the minimum %identity of alignments used to generate the lowest common ancestor
     - `K`,`P`,`C`,`O`,`F`,`G`,`S`: kingdom, pylum, class, order, family, genus, species of the assigned bin
     - (optional) If the `-M, --minimal_cols` argument is TRUE, only `qseqid` and `K`,`P`,`C`,`O`,`F`,`G`,`S` columns will be ouput
     - **will need to add desigations (mbk:lca, mbk:npf etc..)**
- 8. A second output is created, called FILENAME.info.tsv, where FILENAME = `--out` containing summary information.
+ 8. A second output is created, called FILENAME.info.tsv, where FILENAME = `-o, --out` containing summary information.

  ```
  total_hits	134002